aces/Loris/modules/user_accounts/test/TestPlan.md

 ==========================

 36. Check that all users (even those with NO permissions) have access to the My Preferences page.
 37. Change the user’s password.
 Check that the password rules are enforced.
+[Automated]
 38. Check that if password and confirmed password do not match you get an error.
+[Automated]
 39. Check that saving fails if any field is left blank (except password).
 40. Check that if you do not enter an email address that is syntactically valid you get an error.
 41. Modify any field on the page and save, and go to the User Account page.
 Check that the modifications are